LuisPeMoraRod/SOA-Project1/README.md

 ```
 npm run dev
 ```

 ## How to build Docker image and spin up local container

 1. Run the following command in the root directory.
-Change IMAGE_NAME for any name you want.
+Change `IMAGE_NAME` and `CONTAINER_NAME` for any name you want.

 ```
 docker build -t IMAGE_NAME .
 ```

 2. Run the container:

 ```
-docker run -p 8080:8080 IMAGE_NAME
+docker run --name CONTAINER_NAME -p 8080:80 IMAGE_NAME
 ```

 ## How to build and run container with nodemon for local development

 1. Run the following command to execute Docker Compose to build a service with nodemon inside the container:

 ```
 docker compose up
 ```